mikey-p-codes/rtd-bforeai/docs/source/Authentication/index.rst

 Authentication and Token Management
 ================================

-BforeAi User and Token Managment
+BforeAI User and Token Managment

 .. _introduction:

 Introduction
 ------------

-The BforeAi API uses a Username and Password authentication scheme to log in and retrieve a Java Web Token (JWT).
+The BforeAI API uses a Username and Password authentication scheme to log in and retrieve a Java Web Token (JWT).
 This token is used to authenticate all subsequent requests to the API.
 The token can be passed in the header of the request as a Bearer token.
 The token can be set to expire after a certain amount of time, and the user will need to log in again to retrieve a new token.
 A user may also log out and expire thier own token.

 .. _config: